ehratjon/cil_2021/README.md

 Then you can execute the test-notebook:
 `jupyter-notebook kaggle_intro.ipynb`

+If you don't want to work with notebooks use the file:
+`test.py`

+Put all other code files in the `tools` folder.

 ### Adding packages
 If you install new packages with pip, add them to the requirements.txt: